Become a planner or upgrade your credentials with a 100% online masters in urban planning.

-The premier qualification for planners is a Master of Urban Planning or equivalent.
+The premier qualification for planners is a Master of Urban Planning.
 Programs contain introductory, foundation subjects as well as advanced studies.
-Topics may include urban redevelopment, spatial analysis, planning and environmental laws in Australia, urban design, and community engagement.
+Topics may include city redevelopment, spatial analysis, planning and environmental laws in Australia, urban design, and community engagement.
+Online courses allow you to study part-time as a working professional.

 The quality of plans for urban environments is fundamental to our lifestyles and general standard of living.
-You can improve the impact and contribution you make in planning with an online master's degree.
-Students build skills to take on multidisciplinary planning projects.
+You can improve the impact and contribution you make.
+Build skills to take on multidisciplinary projects.

 In Australia, urban planning is of immense importance since over 80% of Australians are either city residents or work in urban areas, or both.
 The main aspect that attracts such a large number of people to Australian cities has to do with the quality of life. - Archistar